2025 International Championship: Final

-Victory gave Wu the maiden ranking title of his four-year professional career, following defeats in the finals of the 2024 English Open and the 2024 Scottish Open.
+Wu won the maiden ranking title of his four-year professional career, following defeats in the finals of the 2024 English Open and the 2024 Scottish Open.
 He advanced from 22nd to 13th in the world rankings after the event, entering the top 16 for the first time and qualifying automatically for the final stages of the 2025 UK Championship, displacing Wakelin.
 Wu became the ninth different player from mainland China to win a ranking title.
 "Honestly, it feels unbelievable," he said after the match.
 "It has been a long wait since reaching the final at the Scottish Open and the English Open last year.
 At times I honestly felt quite desperate, but deep down I always believed I had the ability to win a title.
 Every day I kept thinking about it.
 I had a strong will to lift a trophy.
 That belief carried me through this week."
 He paid tribute to the support he had received from his parents during his career.
-Runner-up Higgins said he was "nowhere near good enough" during the match and was "disappointed" with his play, but he praised his opponent, saying: "[Wu] was striking the ball beautifully.
+Runner-up Higgins said he had been "nowhere near good enough" during the match and was "disappointed" with his play, but he praised his opponent, saying: "[Wu] was striking the ball beautifully.
 He was by far the better player.
 It reminded me so much of playing Paul Hunter.
 The way he gets through the ball and gets so much action on it.
 He is a brilliant player."

 Main draw

 The draw for the tournament is shown below.
-Numbers in parentheses after the players' names denote the top 32 seeded players, an (a) indicates amateur players not on the World Snooker Tour, and players in bold denote match winners.
+Numbers in parentheses after the players' names denote the top 32 seeded players, an "(a)" indicates amateur players not on the World Snooker Tour, and players in bold denote match winners.